silver-machine/crowbar/README.md

 ## Installing

-Compile using `pyinstaller --onefile main.py`, then find the executable and rename it to crowbar.
-Then, add this folder to your path variable.
+Compile using `pyinstaller --onefile main.py`, then find the executable and rename it to `crowbar`.
+Then, add the folder to your path variable.
+The most important files/folders are `env`, the executable and `lib/`.

 ## TODO